Plexium utilizes the DELPhe platform to identify E3 ligase modulating small molecules

 DELPhe = DNA-Encoded Library (DEL) + Phenotypic screening (Phe)

-Experiments are performed in picowells with a single bead coated with a given small molecule and associated DNA tag in each well.
-Small molecules can be released from the bead in a controlled dose.
-Cell lysates are analyzed in a multiplex manner across selected biological readouts, providing rich information on small molecule activity.
+Experiments are performed in picowells with a single bead coated with millions of copies of a given small molecule and millions of copies of the associated DNA tag.
+Small molecules can be released from the bead in a controlled dose via a photocleavable linker.
+Cell lysates are analyzed across selected biological readouts, providing rich information on small molecule activity.

 Advantages of DELPhe

-- DNA tag is on bead, not small molecule, so does not interfere with assay or create artifacts
+- DNA tag is attached to the bead, not to the small molecule, so it does not interfere with the assay or create target binding artifacts

-- Extends DNA-encoded library screening to functional and cell-based assays
+- Extends DNA-encoded library screening to cell-based assays eliminate spacing between hyphens

 Unique advantages of E3 ligase manipulation for first-in-class therapeutics: